What is Money Laundering and Financing of Terrorism Risks?

 Obligations of financial institutions under money laundering and prevention bill: for details read “What is prevention of money laundering

 (ii) All such records should be maintained for five years from the date of transactions (Closing of account).
-This is a legal obligation, failure to adhere to the above stipulations may attract penalty ranging from Rupees ten thousand to Rupees one lakh.
+This is a legal obligation, failure to adhere to the above stipulations may attract a penalty ranging from Rupees ten thousand to Rupees one lakh.

 (iii) Financial institutions get immunity from civil proceedings under other laws for disclosure of transaction details.